TinosNitso/VanityTXID-Plugin/README.md

 # VanityTXID-Plugin

+Warning: Input Script must be no longer than **510** Bytes (1020 digits). v1.5.0 allows script inputs up to 520B, which is incorrect, and could conceivably cause loss of money (especially on purpose).
+VanityP2SH appends 10B to the script, e.g. '08'+'00'*8+'75', and those 10B must be all or nothing.
+Next update will correct the limit.

+Another issue is that .show_message truncates the output (vanity script).
+In that case the user needs to double-click & copy-paste script elsewhere (to vanitize a large smart contract).
+Next version will remedy this & improve the TabIcon's sharpness, which is fluctuating.

 ![alt text](https://github.com/TinosNitso/VanityTXID-Plugin/blob/main/Screenshots/v1.5.0.png)

 v1.5.0 screenshot used nonce '07000000006e2b40', corresponding to the 8th thread. with hash rate 1.2 MH/s for 394B txn.
 I suspect assembly code might be a few times faster than sha256.cpp (BCHN).
 For my i7-2600 CPU, I've read estimates ranging from 5 to 24 MH/s for an 80B block header.
 For 197B I get over 1.9 MH/s, & 6.2 MH/s is for address generation (quadruple the speed of VanitygenCash).